 • Working with a Five Star Wealth Manager or any wealth manager is no guarantee as to future investment success, nor is there any guarantee that the selected wealth managers will be awarded this accomplishment by Five Star Professional in the future.

 • Five Star Professional is not an advisory firm, and the content of this article should not be considered financial advice.
 For more information on the Five Star award and the research/selection methodology, go to www.fivestarprofessional.com.

-• (1) 1,014 wealth managers in the San Diego area were nominated for the Five Star Wealth Manager award.
-284 (approximately 28 percent of those nominated) were named 2012 Five Star Wealth Managers.
-The 284 award winners represent less than 3 percent of the total wealth managers in the area.
+(1) 1,675 award candidates in the San Diego area were considered for the Five Star Wealth Manager award.
+417 (approximately 25 percent of the award candidates) were named 2013 Five Star Wealth Managers.

 (2) Wealth managers were required to certify that any information they provided was accurate.

 (3) Criteria 4, 8 and 9 do not apply to attorneys or CPAs.

 (4) As defined by Five Star Professional, the wealth manager has not: